durrantlab/autogrow4/tutorial/TUTORIAL.md

 #### /autogrow4/accessory_scripts/convert_directory_ligands_pdb_to_smi.py

-This script will convert a directory of pdb files (small molecules only, not proteins) to SMILES and create a single .smi file with all SMILES.
+This script converts a directory of pdb files (small molecules only, not proteins) to SMILES and creates a single .smi file with all SMILES.

 This script takes 3 input arguments: